The Influencer (A Preferred Product Owner Stance)

 With the many Product Owners and Product Managers we have trained and coached in their daily practice, we’ve observed the following patterns in the way that Product Owners act as Influencers:

 - They are flexible and great listeners; Flexibility is about understanding the give-and-take aspects of politics.
-It’s about understanding the different interests in the company.
+It’s about understanding the different interests of the company.
 And it is about the ability to find the common ground.
 Great influencers listen carefully to all sides.
-They listen to the different interests, goals and objectives.
+They listen to different interests, goals, and objectives.
 They do not only hear their own arguments and they try to learn what it will take on behalf of all parties involved to reach a consensus.
-These skills allow Influencers to recognize setbacks and criticism, to learn from it and then to move on.
+These skills allow Influencers to recognize setbacks and criticism, to learn from them, and then to move on.